Looking Back on the Life of Drum and Bass Pioneer DJ Kemistry

 "I was in New York and Miami for a while, but when I came back to England I moved to Camden where Kemi was working in Red or Dead," Goldie tells me, when I briefly speak to him a few days later.
 "I kept cycling past and seeing her through the window, her blonde dreadlocks sort of freaked me out.
 They were so unusual but also made her look like an angel."
 After eventually convincing her to join him for a date, Kemi in return invited Goldie to join her at a night called Rage in the nightclub Heaven.

 Jayne remembers how Goldie initially found the one-love ethos almost jarring.
 "He pretty much stood in one spot, wouldn't even come downstairs to hear Groove and Fabio.
-We got home and asked him what was going on and he said he didn't understand it—there were white, black, Chinese people all in one place and we realized, 'he's missed the summer of love'—in Miami where he'd been living everything was still so segregated, he thought something was going to go off.
+We got home and asked him what was going on and he said he didn't understand it—there were white, black, Chinese people all in one place and we realised, 'he's missed the summer of love'—in Miami where he'd been living everything was still so segregated, he thought something was going to go off.
 We convinced him to come again and see Fabio and Grooverider.
 So he came the next week, saw them, and had the same feeling we'd had."

 Kemi and Jayne introduced Goldie to the world that would come to define him or, more accurately, the world he would come to define.
 The three of them began developing plans to work together to form the label which would become Metalheadz, and Jayne and Kemi's aspirations as DJs began to take shape.